luisbazdev/pigeon-framework/README.md

 ### HTTP Basic Authentication

-[HTTP Basic Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) type works by storing a username and password in the server which then the user will have to send in the Authorization HTTP header and be compared against the credentials you specified.
+[HTTP Basic Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) type works by storing a username and password in the server which then the user will have to send in the `Authorization` HTTP header and be compared against the credentials you specified.

-To use `HTTP Basic Authentication` you need to set the authentication provide a user and password in your `.env` file like this:
+To use `HTTP Basic Authentication` you need to provide a user and password in your `.env` file like this:

 ```typescript
 pigeon.auth.basic.user=username